hicommonwealth/commonwealth/packages/chain-events/chain-testing/README.md

 # EVM Chain Testing Tools

+Check the [Wiki](https://github.com/hicommonwealth/commonwealth/wiki/Chain-Testing-Overview) for up to date info and API docs

 The EVM testing tools provide an out of the box environment for testing various EVM funcitonalities.
 The following tools are provided:
 * Fully configured ganache private blockchain
     * Default ETH mainnet fork at latest block